AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-publish-dashboard.md

 The left panel in the Publish Dashboard provides the following filtering options:

-- **Output Preset** - Select one or more output presets for which you want to see the currently active publishing tasks.
+- **Output Preset** - Select one or more output presets for which you want to view the currently active publishing tasks.
 In the following screenshot, the publishing tasks are filtered to show only those tasks that use the AEM Site output preset:

     ![](images/publish-dashboard-preset-filter.png){width="800" align="left"}